CalculationCollective/ASMCalculator/README.md

-# X86ASMCalculator
+# ASMCalculator
-Calculator made in Assembly (32Bit)
+Calculator made in Assembly (32Bit) but also compatible with x64 (64Bit)